Holiday in the Depot to be held

 Santa will arrive by hay wagon shortly after the tree lighting and will be available to visit and have his photograph taken with children until 8:30 p.m.

-Other offerings will include caroling by troubadours from the Gunnery School, the sale of Christmas ornaments by the Washington Volunteer Fire Department's Auxiliary, a craft by Gunn Memorial Library, goodies from the Animal Welfare Society and hayrides.
+Other offerings will include caroling by troubadours from the Gunnery School, cookies and cocoa by the Girl Scouts, the sale of Christmas ornaments by the Fire Department's ladies' auxiliary, children's crafts by Gunn Memorial Library, face painting by Shepaug Valley High School senior Gina DeMeo and hayrides.

 Other activities will also be offered around town: